ianciao/server_init_harden/README.md

 ./harden.sh -r -u jay
 ```

-- Quick & dirty execute:
+- Quick & Dirty:

     ```sh
     curl -sL https://sot.li/hardensh | sh -s -- -r -u jay
     ```

-    > There are risks involved with running scripts directly from web, as done above.
-Everyone does it anyways; you have been warned.
+    > There are security risks involved with running scripts directly from web, as done above.
+Everyone does it; but, you have been warned.

 ## Post Installation